blackman-ai/ted/SECURITY.md

    - Avoid discussing the vulnerability in public forums

 2. **Private Disclosure**
-   Send a detailed report to: security@blackman-ai.com
+   Send a detailed report to: security@useblackman.ai

    Include the following information:
    - Description of the vulnerability